If you've read any of the other macro or VBA tutorials in Power Spreadsheets, you've probably noticed that some terms keep popping up over and over.

 The Application object contains other VBA objects.
 Some of the VBA objects contained by the Excel Application object are the following:

 - Windows, which (at this level) contains all Window objects in the application.

 - Workbooks, which contains all Workbook objects.

 Each of these VBA objects, in turn, is capable of containing other objects.
-For example, as explained by John Walkenbach in Excel VBA Programming for Dummies, some of the VBA objects that can be contained within a Workbook object are the following:
+For example, some of the VBA objects that can be contained within a Workbook object are the following:

 - Charts, which contains Chart objects.

 - Windows, which (at this level) contains Window objects in the specified Excel workbook.